 What's so special about open-ended toys?

 We love them and here is why:

-1. We love Open Ended Toys because they're good for little brains.
-They inspire the play that requires creativity, emotional intelligence, problem solving… all of the most difficult types of thinking to teach.
-It is the type of human thinking that computers cannot reproduce (otherwise known as 21st century skills).
+1. Because they're good for little brains.
+They inspire the play that requires creativity, emotional intelligence, problem solving… all of the most difficult types of thinking to teach!
+It is the type of human thinking that computers cannot reproduce (otherwise known as 21st Century skills).

-2. We love it because children can play together.
-The rules of the game are all self-made. kiddos can involve others in their playtime (though they may need some coaching through difficult skills like sharing)
+2. Because children can play together.
+The rules of the game are all self-made.
+Kiddos can involve others in their playtime (though they may need some coaching through difficult skills like sharing).

-3. It’s easier for us, grown-ups.
+3. Because it's easier for us, grown-ups.
 With open ended toys, we can put out fewer types of toys at one time!
 They invent and reinvent with the same toys.
 We just let them work!

-4. They make playtime last longer.
-Because open ended toys do not have a predetermined ‘end’ point, the play can go on and on.
-Once they get a new idea and watch them run with it!
+4. Because they make playtime last longer.
+Open-ended toys do not have a predetermined "end" point, so the play can go on and on.
+Once they get a new idea, watch them run with it!

 Well, not exactly.
-I feel like it is important to mention that playing creatively is a skill.
+It is important to mention that playing creatively is a skill.
 Playing independently is a skill.
 Both must be taught and practiced.

 So, get down on the floor and show your kiddos how to create an awesome play story with toys!
 Include them in your play.
 Do this over and over until they start to direct the play themselves.
 Then, you can slowly start to remove yourself... when you want to!

 Wooden blocks can be a city, a set of roads, or a bed for a baby doll.
 The possibilities are endless.